• Skip to primary navigation

 1. Make the gluten free donut hole dough and rise the donut holes using the same directions as above.

 2. Line the bottom of your air fryer with parchment paper.
-Poke some holes in the parchment paper so air can circulate around.
+Poke some holes in the parchment paper so air can circulate.

 4. Place the donut holes gently in the air fryer.